-Having a mid-morning and mid-afternoon snack is also a good opportunity to get more healthy foods into your diet, like fruit and vegetables–something most of us don’t get enough.
+Having a mid-morning and mid-afternoon snack is also a good opportunity to get more nourishing foods into your diet, like fruit and vegetables–something most of us don’t get enough of.
 According to the CDC, only 1 in 10 Americans is meeting the daily fruit and veggie recommendations!

 How many servings of fruit and veggies should you be eating every day?
 The USDA guidelines recommend that most adults get at least: